Information about the Rila Monastery.

 October to May: every day of 08.30 – 16.30

-These are the official times, We are warned though that the Ethnographic Museum is usually closed except in summer.
-Museum of Church History does meet the schedule Summer and Winter indicating up.
+These are the official hours, however we warn you that the Ethnographic Museum is usually closed except in Summer.
+The Museum of Ecclesiastical History does comply with the Summer and Winter hours indicated above.

 Adults 8 BGN.